Deceptive Sequential Decision-Making via Regularized Policy Optimization: Numerical Results

 \subsubsection{Targeted Deception}

 From Definition~\ref{def:targeted_deception}, a policy that is targeted deceptive seeks to lead an adversary to a specific, user-specified false belief.
-In this example, we seek to lead an adversary to infer that \texttt{Agent1} is the real agent, even though it is a decoy.
-To achieve this, we aim to manipulate the occupancy measure $\{x(s,a)\}_{s\in\mathcal{S},a\in \mathcal{A}}$ to influence the metric~$L^i$ so that the largest value of $L^i$ is obtained with \texttt{Agent1}.
+In the context of MTD, we seek to lead an adversary to infer that one of the target decoy agents is the real agent.
+To verify this goal, we consider 2 scenarios that have different ratios of real and target decoy agent(s), where we have one real and one target decoy agents in scenario 1, and one real and two target decoy agents in scenario 2.
+To achieve targeted deception, we aim to manipulate the occupancy measure $\{x(s,a)\}_{s\in\mathcal{S},a\in \mathcal{A}}$ to influence the metric~$L^i$ so that the largest value of $L^i$ is obtained with the target decoy agent(s).

-The second row of Figure~\ref{fig:opre_deceptiveness} shows that this goal is attained for larger values of the deception parameter~$\beta$.
-With~$\beta\geq0.2$, \texttt{Agent1} has a higher likelihood than \texttt{Agent0} under all three types of IRL, indicating that the adversary incorrectly infers that \texttt{Agent1} is the real agent.
-This implementation provides targeted deception by ensuring that the adversary draws an incorrect conclusion about the identity of the real agent.
+Figure~\ref{fig:targeted} shows that targeted deception is attained for larger values of~$\beta$.
+With~$\beta\geq0.02$, the target decoy agent(s) has a larger~$L^i$ than the real agent, under all three types of IRL.
+This indicates that the adversary incorrectly infers that the target decoy agent(s) is the real agent.
+Table~\ref{tab:targeted} shows that the adversary's estimation of the real agent is always one of the target decoy agents with $\beta\geq0.02$, resulting in a substantial decrease in the adversary's utility.
+This implementation provides targeted deception by ensuring that the adversary draws a specific incorrect conclusion about the identity of the real agent.